openstack-archive/fuel-ccp/doc/source/config/types.rst

 Allowed content:

-- This key has a restricted format, example of this format can be found in ``fuel-ccp`` git repository in ``etc/topology-example.yaml`` file.
+- This key contain regex expression, example of this format can be found in ``fuel-ccp`` git repository in ``etc/topology-example.yaml`` file.

 .. _registry: